-New Zealand-born businessman Christopher Liddell to be nominated as secretary general of the OECD
+New Zealand-born businessman Christopher Liddell to be nominated as OECD secretary general

 The United States is planning to nominate deputy White House chief of staff Christopher Liddell to become the next secretary general of the OECD, according to Reuters.

-"The US is committed to a strong and unified OECD, and intends to nominate Christopher P. Liddell to be the next Secretary General of the OECD," a senior administration official, speaking on condition of anonymity, told Reuters.
+"The US is committed to a strong and unified OECD, and intends to nominate Christopher P Liddell to be the next Secretary General of the OECD," a senior administration official, speaking on condition of anonymity, told Reuters.

 Liddell, who has dual citizenship, handles policy coordination at President Donald Trump's White House.